World of Wakanda: Overview

 The first World of Wakanda story arc (issues #1-5) features Ayo and Aneka, two Wakandan members of the Dora Milaje, the Black Panther's female security force.
 Ayo and Aneka are also lovers.
 The first storyline also describes Zenzi, a revolutionary and villain in the Black Panther series.

 The first issue is a prequel to Coates's Black Panther series, describing the backstory of women in Wakanda.
 Captain Aneka of the Dora Milaje must deal with an impertinent new recruit who simultaneously challenges her and fascinates her.
 Meanwhile, Zenzi discovers that she has enhanced abilities and has to decide the best way to use them.
 Contrasting World of Wakanda with its Black Panther predecessor, Caitlin Rosberg writes at The A.V.
 Club that "World Of Wakanda feels more intimate, and all the more powerful for it.
-It’s deeply invested in the identities of black women both as characters and more importantly as creators, making it clear that these aren’t just background characters in T’Challa’s [Black Panther's] life."
-Writing for Inverse magazine, Caitlin Busch called the first installment "a tear-jerking love story for the ages, encapsulating all the emotion, romance, tragedy, and fearsome intelligence of Black Panther’s Wakandan civilization."
+It's deeply invested in the identities of black women both as characters and more importantly as creators, making it clear that these aren't just background characters in T'Challa's [Black Panther's] life."
+Writing for Inverse magazine, Caitlin Busch called the first installment "a tear-jerking love story for the ages, encapsulating all the emotion, romance, tragedy, and fearsome intelligence of Black Panthers Wakandan civilization."

 As the story moves along, Aneka and Ayo grow closer, but concerns over the righteousness of T'Challa's priorities lead them to leave the sisterhood.
 Aneka is conflicted about making her relationship with Ayo more public, but she agrees to take a vacation trip together.
 Folami tries to cause trouble for the Dora Milaje, but Queen Ramonda rebuffs her attempt and alerts Zola.
 Aneka and Ayo cut their trip short when they are summoned back to Wakanda.
 They become estranged when they return from their vacation to find that Shuri has been killed.
 Aneka takes on a solo mission to rescue women from an evil chieftain, and she is forced to kill him.
 She is arrested, and Folami, the chieftain's daughter, vows revenge.
 The women of Wakanda rise up to object to Aneka's imprisonment, and the Dora Milaje take a more active role in peacekeeping.
 Folami threatens Ayo and eventually kills Mistress Zola.
 Ayo breaks Aneka out of prison and the two vow to remain together and to fight injustice as the masked Midnight Angels.

 The series' final issue, #6, is a standalone story by Rembert Browne and Joe Bennett about Kasper Cole and White Tiger.